wjessop/yahoo-group-data/README.md

 	$ rake test

+Because of the dynamic nature of Yahoo groups it's quite possible that the number of members a group has in groups.yml will have diverged with the number of members in reality when you pull down the pages using "rake fetch_yahoo_pages".
+If you see any of these divergences just update groups.yml appropriately.

 ### If you find a group the gem fails on

 Tell me about it, or (in preference) update the gem (Hint: start by adding an entry to the groups.yml file), see contributing instructions above.